thanlong/VMOSPro_RootXposed_Terminal/README.md

 6. Install modifications ([VMOS Tool module](https://github.com/HuskyDG/VMOSPro_RootXposed_Terminal#vmos-tool-module-v18))

-7. Mount real storage: Mount your device storage to `/sdcard/real_storage` in VMOS Pro so you can access your files in real phone storage (internal and external storage) from virtual machine.
+7. Mount real storage: Mount your device storage to `/sdcard/real_storage` or `/local_disk` in VMOS Pro so you can access your files in real phone storage (internal and external storage) from virtual machine.
 Note: Read-write external storage at `/sdcard/real_storage/storage/<sdcard_name>/Android/data/com.vmos.pro/`

 8. Execute script on `late_start` (path: `/data/adb/script/late_start.d`) or `post-fs-data` (path: `/data/adb/script/post-fs-data.d`)

 9. Use external storage as VM storage.
-Use the memory card capacity as the virtual machine's internal memory.
+   Expand your VM storage by using the memory card capacity as the virtual machine's `/sdcard` internal memory.
 This feature will be very useful when you want to install a game with an obb file but you run out of internal memory.
+Data will not be lost during after converting

 ### Benefits